fanoush/EspruinoBoards/STLINKV2/README.md

 ### DAP103-STLINKv2.bin

 This is CMSIS-DAP build of https://github.com/devanlai/dap42 for stlink v2 dongle that has usb to serial enabled on RST/SWIM pins - using UART1 over B6,B7 pins.
-This is alternative debugger firmware for using it with OpenOCD, can be used to flash/debug/use second dongle with Espruino with console over RST/SWIM.
+This is alternative debugger firmware for using with OpenOCD (`-f interface/cmsis-dap.cfg `).
+It can be used to flash/debug/use second dongle with Espruino with console over RST/SWIM.
+Also can be used with various nrf52 devboards and can even unlock them when they are protected (unlike stlink).